A dismissal is when an employer ends an employee's contract. It usually means the same as being sacked or fired.

 Telling other people at work

 Employers should respect the confidentiality of the person who's been dismissed.
-For example, when they tell colleagues and clients that the employee has left.
+For example, when they tell the people they worked with and clients that the employee has left.
 Any outcome of a disciplinary procedure must remain confidential.

 Find out more about talking to staff after a disciplinary procedure